(*Inspired by this shot of a famous abandoned ranch near the Grand Tetons)

 Where forest-fire memories glow

-With things I felt there long ago
+Fueled with things I felt there long ago

 There’s an old ranch just down the road